Field codes IN KNFLAMPKT | OUT WIFLAMPKT | API flashPoint | Max Length 5 | Decimals 2

-The flash point is the temperature at which a liquid emits vapors in a concentration sufficient for ignition.
+Flash Point is the temperature (in °C) at which a liquid emits vapor in a concentration that can ignite.

 Classification of Flammable Liquids